Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

 Electric Utility or the Power Company’s Responsibility

-When vegetation like trees, shrubs, and bushes touch power lines, it becomes a hazardous situation.
+When vegetation like trees, shrubs, and bushes touches power lines, it becomes a hazardous situation.
 Power outages and safety hazards are possible outcomes of vegetation near power lines.

 Trees in near proximity to power lines should be trimmed or pruned regularly to promote safety and prevent electricity interruption.
 Trees that are dead, dying, or diseased should also be removed.